-- Real property characteristics, definitions, ownership, restrictions, and transfer
+- Real property characteristics, legal descriptions, and property use

-- Duties and powers of the Real Estate Commission
+- Duties and powers of the Delaware Real Estate Commission

 - Licensing requirements